Net zero targets

 - Target year – South Korea aims to reach net zero emissions by 2050.

 - International aviation and shipping – South Korea provide no information on its intention to cover international aviation and shipping.

-- Legal status – The carbon neutrality target is included in South Korea’s LTS (Republic of Korea, 2020b) and has recently been enshrined in law through the recent Carbon Neutrality Act (Ministry of Environment, 2021) and enforced in March 2022 (Ministry of Environment, 2022b).
+- Legal status – The carbon neutrality target is included in South Korea’s LTS (Republic of Korea, 2020) and has been enshrined in law through Carbon Neutrality Act (Ministry of Environment, 2021) and enforced in March 2022 (Ministry of Environment, 2022b).

-- Separate reduction & removal targets – South Korea’s draft 2050 net zero pathways plan for a LULUCF sink of -25.3 MtCO2e in 2050.
+- Separate reduction & removal targets – South Korea’s draft 2050 net zero pathways plan for a LULUCF sink of 25.3 MtCO2e in 2050.
 The document lists strengthening forest circulation management and expanding afforestation and reforestation but does not reference any specific plans.
-Earlier in 2021 the Korea Forest Service announced a reforestation plan that could lead to a removal of 34 million tonnes CO2 (Republic of Korea, 2021d).
-The plan, which aims to log and replant over 70% of South Korea’s mature forests, received a lot of criticism as it is based on a new definition of “old trees” and contested research on the lifetime carbon absorption of trees (Bang-Hyun and Kim, 2021; KFEM, 2021; Macdonald, 2021).
+Earlier in 2021, the Korea Forest Service announced a reforestation plan that could lead to a removal of 34 million tonnes CO2 (Republic of Korea, 2021d).
+The plan, which aims to log and replant over 70% of South Korea’s mature forests, received a lot of criticism as it is based on a new definition of “old trees” and contested research on the lifetime carbon absorption of trees (Bang-Hyun & Kim, 2021; KFEM, 2021; Macdonald, 2021).
 Activists also comment that the estimate of 34 million tonnes CO2 removal is highly inflated (KFEM, 2021).
-The draft pathways also foresee significant removals through CCUS, ranging from -55.1 to -84.6 MtCO2e in 2050.